FortiGate

 end

-MFA window will be popped out after entering a credential as the below screenshot.
+The MFA window will pop out after entering a credential, as the screenshot below.

 VPNSAML2FA.png